zoffixznet/perl6.party/post/Perl-6-Hands-On-Workshop--Weatherapp--Part-3.md

 `weather-for` a garbage city name and tests that it returns a [`Failure` object](http://docs.perl6.org/type/Failure).

+We're done with our tests, so let's commit them:

+    git add t
+    git commit -m 'Write tests'
+    git push

+Your distribution structure should look [something like this](https://github.com/zoffixznet/perl6-Workshop-1-Weatherapp/tree/bfdd41d052e5f909125d65a01ddf63be8d0145a7) now.

 ## Extra Testing

 Our tests did not test absolutely everything that can be tested.
 What happens when a city is an empty string?
 What happens when it's not a string?
-What happens when we give a garbage value for a country?
+What happens when we give a garbage value for the country?
 What happens when network connection fails?

-We could add that, but keep one thing in mind: test are code and code needs maintenance.
+We could add that, but keep one thing in mind: tests are code and code needs maintenance.
 If adding a couple lines of code to your program requires you to also dig through thousands of lines of tests, you're going to have a bad day.

 So how much testing is enough?
 It depends on the type of the software you're writing.
-If your software failing will result in the loss of human life (e.g. medical software) or loss of large investment (e.g. software for space probes) you better make sure you test every possible case.
+If your software failing will result in the loss of human life (e.g. medical software) or loss of a large investment (e.g. software for space probes) you better make sure you test every possible case.
 On the other end, if you're writing a [cowsay](https://en.wikipedia.org/wiki/Cowsay) clone, you may scrimp on tests for the sake of easier maintenance.